Saturday, June 14, 2025

 What is Mindful Eating?

-Eating without distractions is mindful eating.
-It’s about enjoying the taste, smell, and feel of your food.
-By eating slowly, you learn when you’re full.
-This can lead to better digestion and help you lose weight.
+Eating without distractions is mindful eating: “Relishing the taste, smell, and feel of your food.”
+Eating slowly teaches you when you’re full, which can lead to better digestion and help you lose weight.

 Techniques to Eat Mindfully